shader-slang/spec/declarations.md

 Variables declared at global scope may be either a global constant, a static global variables, or a global shader parameters.

-#### Global Constants #### {#const}
+#### Global Constants #### {#decl.var.global.const}

 A variable declared at global scope and marked with `static` and `const` is a <dfn>global constant</dfn>.

-A global constant must have an initial-value clause, and the initial-value expression must be a compile-time constant expression.
+A [=global constant=] must have an initial-value clause, and the initial-value expression must be a compile-time constant expression.

 Issue: Need a section to define what a "compile-time constant expression" is.

-#### Static Global Variables #### {#global.static}
+#### Static Global Variables #### {#decl.var.global.static}

 A variable declared at global scope and marked with `static` but not with `const` is a <dfn>static global variable</dfn>.

-A static global variable provides storage for each invocation executing an entry point.
+A [=static global variable=] provides storage for each strand executing an entry point.
-Writes to a static global variable from one invocation do not affect the value seen by other invocations.
+Writes to a static global variable from one strand do not affect the value seen by other strands.

 Note: The semantics of static global variable are similar to a "thread-local" variable in other programming models.

-A static global variable may include an initial-value expression; if an initial-value expression is included it is guaranteed to be evaluated and assigned to the variable before any other expression that references the variable is evaluated.
+A static global variable may include an initial-value expression; if an initial-value expression is included it is guaranteed to be evaluated and assigned to the variable before any other expression that references the variable is [=evaluated=].
 If a thread attempts to read from a static global variable during the evaluation of the initial-value expression for that variable, a runtime error is raised.

 There is no guarantee that the initial-value expression for a static global variable is evaluated before entry point execution begins, or even that the initial-value expression is evaluated at all (in cases where the variable might not be referenced at runtime).

-Note: The above rules mean that an implementation may perform dead code elimination on static global variables, and may choose between eager and lazy initialization of those variables at its discretion.
+Note: The above rules mean that an implementation can perform dead code elimination on static global variables, and can choose between eager and lazy initialization of those variables at its discretion.

 #### Global Shader Parameters #### {#global.param}

 A variable declared at global scope and not marked with `static` is a <dfn>global shader parameter</dfn>.

-Global shader parameters are used to pass arguments from application code into invocations of an entry point.
+[=Global shader parameters=] are used to pass arguments from application code into strands executing an entry point.
 The mechanisms for parameter passing are specific to each target platform.

 A global shader parameter may include an initial-value expression, but such an expression does not affect the semantics of the compiled program.

-Note: An implementation may choose to provide ways to query the initial-value expression of a global shader parameter, or to evaluate it to a value.
+Note: An implementation can choose to provide ways to query the initial-value expression of a global shader parameter, or to evaluate it to a value.
-Host applications may use such capabilities to establish a default value for global shader parameters.
+[=Host=] applications can use such capabilities to establish a default value for global shader parameters.

 ### Variables at Function Scope ### {#decl.var.func}